AOrto/AOrto.github.io/README.md

 November 1 Branch Pinewood Derby

-If you see this ask President Orton: what hes dressing up as for halloween?
+If you see this ask President Orton: what his favorite turkey carols are?

-Also tell him this fun fact: Halloween is even older than Christianity itself.
-It all started as a pre-Christian Celtic festival called Samhain, which means "summer's end."
+Also tell him this fun fact: the first feast lasted three days and was not a yearly tradition until President Lincoln made it a national holiday in 1863."

 also try to find the ducks hidden arround the building, but dont move them though.